Subscribe To Our Newsletter

 The price for this activity is 114€ per adult (from 13 years old) and 57€ per child (8-12 years old).
 Please note that this tour is available for children above 8 years old for safety reasons.
 Please contact us if your child is under 8 years old and is really interested in this tour.

 Please note that this tour is operated mostly during Springtime because it is the best season to spot many species.
 However, if you are traveling to the Azores during another time of the year, please contact us.
+For this activity, there is a minimum of 6 participants.

 Restrictions may apply for pregnant women and people with lower back problems.
 However, Futurismo offers different types of boats of different levels of comfort.
 Please contact us for more details.